An Anytime Algorithm for Good Arm Identification: Experiments

-\paragraph{Empirical Stopping Time} The \hyperlink{APGAI}{APGAI} algorithm is compared to fixed-confidence GAI algorithms using the GLR stopping rule~\eqref{eq:stopping_rule} with threshold~\eqref{eq:stopping_threshold} and confidence $\delta = 0.01$: Murphy Sampling (MS~\citep{kaufmann2018sequential}), HDoC, LUCB-G~\citep{kano2019good}, Track-and-Stop for GAI (TaS~\citep{garivier2016optimal}) and Unif (see Appendix~\ref{app:sssec_FC_algos}).
-In Figure~\ref{fig:varying_good_answers}, we study the impact of the number of good arms by considering Gaussian instances with two groups of arms.
-Our results are averaged over $1,000$ runs, and the standard deviations are displayed.
+\textit{Empirical stopping time.} The \hyperlink{APGAI}{APGAI} algorithm is compared to fixed-confidence GAI algorithms using the GLR stopping rule~Eq.~\eqref{eq:stopping_rule} with threshold~Eq.~\eqref{eq:stopping_threshold} and confidence $\delta = 0.01$: Murphy Sampling (MS)~\citep{kaufmann2018sequential}, HDoC, LUCB-G~\citep{kano2019good}, Track-and-Stop for GAI (TaS)~\citep{garivier2016optimal} and Unif (see Appendix~\ref{app:sssec_FC_algos}). \marc{While SEE is omitted from our benchmarks as concurrent work, the experiments in~\citep{li2025near} showcase that it performs on par with TaS on the considered instances.} In Figure~\ref{fig:varying_good_answers}, we study the impact of the number of good arms by considering Gaussian instances with two groups of arms.
+Our results average over $1,000$ runs, with associated standard deviations.
 Figure~\ref{fig:varying_good_answers} shows that the empirical performance of \hyperlink{APGAI}{APGAI} is invariant to varying $|\set{\THRESHOLD}|$, and comparable to the one of TaS.
-In comparison, the other algorithms have worse performance, and they suffer from increased $|\set{\THRESHOLD}|$ since they have an exploration bonus for each good arm.
-In contrast, \hyperlink{APGAI}{APGAI} is greedy enough to only focus its allocation to one of the good arms.
-While \hyperlink{APGAI}{APGAI} achieves the best performance when there is no good arm, it can suffer from large outliers when good arms have dissimilar means (Figure~\ref{fig:supp_dissimilar_good_arms} in Appendix~\ref{app:ssec_supp_emp_stop_time}).
-To circumvent this problem, it is enough to add forced exploration to \hyperlink{APGAI}{APGAI} (Table~\ref{tab:APGAI_forced_exploration}).
-While \hyperlink{APGAI}{APGAI} was designed for anytime GAI, it is remarkable that it also has theoretical guarantees in fixed-confidence GAI, and relatively small empirical stopping time.
+In comparison, the other algorithms have worse performance and suffer from increased $|\set{\THRESHOLD}|$ since an exploration bonus exists for each good arm.
+In contrast, \hyperlink{APGAI}{APGAI} \marc{can be} greedy enough to only focus its allocation to one of the good arms. \marc{Consistent with our guarantees in Theorem~\ref{thm:expected_sample_complexity_upper_bound}, \hyperlink{APGAI}{APGAI} achieves the best performance when there is no good arm.
+When good arms have dissimilar means (with potentially many arms), \hyperlink{APGAI}{APGAI} seems to suffer from poor outliers (Figures~\ref{fig:supp_varying_good_answers}(b) and~\ref{fig:supp_dissimilar_good_arms} in Appendix~\ref{app:ssec_supp_emp_stop_time}).
+Given that outliers greatly impact the averaged stopping time, this behavior seems to be consistent with our suboptimal upper bound on the expected sample complexity, \ie scaling as $H_{1}(\mu)$ for moderate $\delta$ and as $H_{\theta}(\mu)$ instead of $(\max_{a \in \set{\THRESHOLD}}\Delta)^{-2}$ when $|\set{\THRESHOLD}| > 1$ asymptotically (see Theorem~\ref{thm:expected_sample_complexity_upper_bound}). } To circumvent this problem, it is enough to add forced exploration to \hyperlink{APGAI}{APGAI} (Table~\ref{tab:APGAI_forced_exploration}).
+While \hyperlink{APGAI}{APGAI} is anytime GAI algorithm, it is remarkable that it also has theoretical guarantees in fixed-confidence GAI and relatively small empirical stopping time.

-\section{PERSPECTIVES}
+\section{Perspectives}